-Protecting Your Financial Future in Divorce and Paternity Cases
+Protecting Your Financial Future In Divorce And Paternity Cases

 When it comes to property division and divorce, the most difficult assets to evaluate are often business assets.
-A divorce attorney experienced with business evaluations is necessary to competently handle these complex and intricate matters.
+A divorce attorney experienced in business evaluations is necessary to competently handle these complex and intricate matters.

-Complex Asset Divisions and Business Evaluations
+Complex Asset Divisions And Business Evaluations

 Fort Lauderdale attorney Brown-Wiseman will work closely with a team of experts in order to thoroughly and properly evaluate your business assets.
-This typically includes highly-respected forensic accountants (CPAs), and when merited private investigators, economists and other financial appraisers.
+This typically includes highly respected forensic accountants (CPAs), and when merited, private investigators, economists and other financial appraisers.
 Attorney Brown-Wiseman is extremely familiar with these types of cases and knows how to advocate the best arguments in your favor.
 She can explain the different valuation methodologies such as a market approach vs. an asset-based approach.

 Business assets can include: